-To arrive at a basis, we use risk factors related to geography and industry and use an average of these factors to say something about social risk.
-Continue reading to understand how we establish a risk for geography and industry and how this is weighted to a social risk.
+Continue reading this article to understand more about how the calculations used to establish a risk for geography and industry are done, and how this is weighted to a social risk.

 Geographic Risk:

-We use the ITUC's index of labor conditions as a basis for assessing the risk associated with a country.
-The ITUC divides countries into six categories:
+We use the International Trade Union Confederation's (ITUC) index of labor conditions as a basis for assessing the risk associated with a country.
+The ITUC index divides countries into six categories based on the degree of respect for workers’ rights:

-In the field of geographic risk, we convert this to "Low", "Medium" and "High" as follows:
+In the geographic risk field, we convert this to "Low", "Medium" and "High" based on which category the country is placed in:

-Note: To obtain geographic risk, we need a field in the table that indicates the country to which the supplier is associated.
+Note: To obtain geographic risk, you need a field in the table that indicates the country to which the supplier is associated.
+This field is usually the country code or country field.
+Any supplier that has an invalid or missing value in this field, such as a misspelled country or non-existant country, will not get a score in geography risk.

 Industry Risk: